aiherder78/GalileoSupport/README.md

 For this project, I am using Ubuntu 22.04 and Python version > 3.10.

 ------------------------
+TODO:  Include instructions for setting up a Python virtualenv
+TODO:  Include a requirements file for pip install (this will get bigger as I go)
+TODO:  Keep updating the requirements file as I have further required Python modules with more project updates

 Instructions / Steps:

 Installing Stellarium, starting it and accessing the http server API (to test with the browser):